History of Limbuwan: The era of divided Limbuwan

-After the assassination of Kama Datta Sen, Buddhi Karna came to Bijaypur and became the last king of Morang and Limbuwan.
+After the assassination of Kama Datta Sen, Buddhi Karna came to Bijaypur and became the last king of Morang,Limbuwan.
 But on hearing of the death of King Kama Datta Sen, all the states that made up Limbuwan and their allies split up.
 The kings of Limbuwan no longer had allegiance to Buddhi Karna.
 He seriously needed able ministers and chiefs to assist him in ruling Morang and all of Limbuwan.
 He sent people to look for King Shamo Raya Chemjong of Miklung Bodhey Kingdom to help him.